Neural Network Research to Predict Gap Risk for Financial Assets

 • Pre-processing/Transformations:

-• Encode images pre-log delta and gamma transformation
+• Encode images accounting for gamma

 • Since it’s likely the dataset’s max-min is large and the data volatile, differencing transformation (i.e. abs % change) is unlikely to help the model on its learning, but we’ll test it.